xai-privacy/analysis-framework/README.md

    if it worked.

-5. Log into Hugging Face with
+5. Log into Hugging Face with:

    ```bash
    hf auth login
    ```

-   If asked, you can add the token as git credential
+   If asked, you can add the token as git credential.

-6. Install Python and create a Python virtual environment (which is not necessary, but makes dependency management easier) with (assuming you have Homebrew installed)
+6. Install Python and create a Python virtual environment (which is not necessary, but makes dependency management easier) with (assuming you have Homebrew installed):

    ```bash
    /opt/homebrew/bin/python3 -m venv .venv
    ```

-   Start the virtual environment with
+   Start the virtual environment with:

    ```bash
    source .venv/bin/activate.fish
    ```

    or just `source .venv/bin/activate` if you are not using Fish.
-You can stop the virtual environment with `deactivate`
+You can stop the virtual environment with `deactivate`.

-7. Install all dependencies with
+7. Install all dependencies with:

    ```bash
    pip3 install torch transformers accelerate pyvene transformer-lens